 The trick is not to wake the brothers as I leave my nap place.
 If they wake up, it’s constant mewing and they get in the way as I try to work.

 I sit there, a sentinel, reminding my author to work until she stands steadily on her feet.

-Sometimes, the author moves stuff around the house aimlessly.
-Clearing paths and carefully laid toys.
-I’m not sure why they do this.
-They call it cleaning.
+Sometimes, the author moves stuff around the house aimlessly clearing paths and carefully laid toys.
+I’m not sure why she does this.
+She calls it cleaning.